dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 One difference is that DLLs may not have a start function.
-Without a start function, there is nothing for the environment to place a breakpoint upon in order to pause the DLL’s execution and enter the debugger.
+Without a start function, there is nothing for the environment to place a breakpoint upon in order to pause the DLL's execution and enter the debugger.

 Nonetheless, for debugging it is still useful to be able to pause the DLL once it has initialized completely but before it exits.
-To do this, simply remove the name in the Start Function section of the **Project > Settings…** dialog’s Debug page.
+To do this, simply remove the name in the Start Function section of the **Project > Settings…** dialog's Debug page.
 Then, when you choose **Application > Debug** or **Application > Interact**, the debugger lets the DLL execute all its top-level expressions, and pauses the DLL just as its main thread is about to exit.
 This gives you access to all the definitions